The observed impact of galaxy halo gas on fast radio bursts: References

 We have cross-matched the CHIME/FRB Catalog 1 with a subset of the GWGC to look for FRBs for which,

 which we parameterize as,

 Here, $R_\perp$ is the impact parameter of the CHIME/FRB source at the reported maximum likelihood position, $\theta_{ML}$.
 M$_h$ is the dark matter halo mass estimated from the galaxy's absolute $B$-band magnitude and $b_\perp$ is the impact parameter threshold for a galaxy with a Milky Way halo mass.
-We allow $b_\perp$ to vary for Figure 3, but fix it at 250\,kpc for Figures 1 and 2.
+We allow $b_\perp$ to vary for Figure 2, but fix it at 200\,kpc for Figures 1 and 3.
+We point out that at low $b_\perp$ the number of galaxy-intersecting FRBs becomes small and the variance on excess DM is large.
+This is one reason we choose to compare the excess DM averaged over a range of effective impact parameters.
+We note that the DM excess tends towards zero for large impact parameter, as expected.
 We have tried two other methods for associating CHIME FRBs with galaxies.
 The first is to ignore galaxy mass and assume a halo was intersected if $R_\perp(\theta_{ML}) \leq b_\perp$.
 The second was to use the CHIME/FRB localization confidence interval arrays, provided with their data release\footnote{https://chime-frb-open-data.github.io/localization.html}.
 Using these arrays, we take a confidence-weighted average of the impact parameter as opposed to using a single maximum-likelihood position.
 If this weighted mean $\left < R_\perp(\theta_{ML}) \right >$ is less than some value, it is considered an interception.
 In all three cross-matching methods, we find similar results for the statistical significance of the difference in mean DMs, as well as similar amplitudes for the DM excess.
+We have also tried including the DM selection function reported by CHIME/FRB\cite{chime-frbcat1} in order to account for incompleteness.
+We fit their DM recall curve with a polynomial and divide the observed DM distributions for the intersecting and non-intersecting subsets by that curve.
+We then re-compute p-values on the de-biased DM distributions.
+We find the statistics are not significantly changed, which is in line with expectation as CHIME is relatively complete in DM and both subsets of data have the same selection effects.